bob-fornal/work-notes/Team-Building/README.md

 ### [TBDM-002]

-    “If you think you are too small to be effective, you have never been  in the dark with a mosquito.” – Betty Reese
+    "If you think you are too small to be effective, you have never been  in the dark with a mosquito." – Betty Reese

 ### [TBDM-003]